George Fox: Apprenticeship

-As he grew up, Fox's relatives "thought to have made me a priest" but he was instead apprenticed to a local shoemaker and grazier, George Gee of Mancetter.
-This suited his contemplative temperament and he became well known for his diligence among the wool traders who had dealings with his master.
-A constant obsession for Fox was the pursuit of "simplicity" in life – humility and the abandonment of luxury.
-The short time he spent as a shepherd was important to the formation of this view.
+As he grew up, Fox's relatives "thought to have made me a priest" (of the state Church of England) but he was instead apprenticed to a local shoemaker and grazier, George Gee of nearby Mancetter.
+As William Penn noted after his death, "he took most delight in sheep, so he was very skilful in them; an employment that very well suited his mind in several respects, both for its innocency and solitude; and was a just figure of his after ministry and service."
 Toward the end of his life he wrote a letter for general circulation pointing out that Abel, Noah, Abraham, Jacob, Moses and David were all keepers of sheep or cattle and so a learned education should not be seen as a necessary qualification for ministry.